 “A carbon footprint is the total amount of greenhouse gases (including carbon dioxide and methane) that are generated by our actions,” according to The Nature Conservancy.

-So to explain that to my 8-year-old daughter, I said that her carbon footprint comes from the gases that our family generates from doing things like driving, buying food and products, and simply breathing.
+So to explain that to my 8-year-old daughter, I said that her carbon footprint comes from the gases that our family generates from doing things like driving, shopping, and turning on the lights at home.
 Her favorite subject is science, so she definitely understood gas 😉

 The average American produces between 15 and 20 tons of carbon dioxide each year from activities such as driving, heating and air conditioning our homes, and consuming food and products.
 It’s almost impossible to have a zero-carbon footprint.

 “To have the best chance of avoiding a 2℃ rise in global temperatures, the average global carbon footprint per year needs to drop under 2 tons by 2050,” according to The Nature Conservancy.

 Side note: My husband and I drive electric cars.
 But even electric cars have a carbon footprint.
 The energy used to charge an electric car sometimes comes from fossil fuels.
 Plus the car's steel, plastic, leather, and manufacturing process has an environmental footprint.
 So yes, driving our electric car still contributes to our carbon footprint, but it does have a lower carbon footprint than traditional gas-powered cars.

 A carbon offset is one way to sequester carbon in the atmosphere.
 It's different than reducing your carbon footprint in that you're still generating emissions.
 A carbon offset uses activities like planting trees, protecting rainforests, or regenerating the soil to capture the carbon equivalent of what you're generating through activities like driving, shopping, or eating.
 So to get to net-zero emissions, we need to reduce the emissions we generate and also offset the emissions we can't easily reduce.